Developmental Delay Eligibility

 - Adaptive: comprehensive score

-- Exclusionary Factors, a child may not be determined to have a disability if the determinant factor is one or more of the following:
+- Exclusionary Factors -- a child may not be determined to have a disability if student's struggles are due to one or more of the following:

-- Lack of appropriate instruction in reading, including the essential components of reading.
-The “essential component of reading instructions” means explicit and systematic instruction in: phonemic awareness, phonics, vocabulary development, reading fluency (including oral reading skills), and comprehension strategies
+- Lack of appropriate instruction in reading, including the essential components of reading (phonemic awareness, phonics, vocabulary development, reading fluency (including oral reading skills), and comprehension strategies)

 - Lack of instruction in math